Hi. My name is Cindy.

 Butter

-Cats (we have four – Grace, Tess, Tink and Charlie)
+(we have three – Grace, Tinker and Charlie)

 Cemeteries (I like talking with the dead; they listen well)